MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/calls-using-devices-without-AR.md

    ![Screenshot of the Dynamics 365 Remote Assist mobile video card.](./media/no-ar-launch-call.jpg "Screenshot of the Dynamics 365 Remote Assist mobile video card")

-   > [!NOTE]
-   > If the remote collaborator receives the call on a mobile device with both Dynamics 365 Remote Assist mobile and Teams mobile installed, the remote collaborator can only answer on Teams mobile.
-Both users have the same capabilities.

 5. If the remote collaborator answers the call on Dynamics 365 Remote Assist mobile, the technician's live video feed is shared to the remote collaborator's mobile app screen.